wssun/TiSE-LM4Code-Security/README.md

 ## Overview

-Neural Code Models (NCMs) have achieved impressive results across various code-related tasks, such as code completion, bug detection, and automatic code generation.
+Neural Code Models (NCMs) have achieved impressive results across various code intelligence tasks, such as code generation, code summarization, vulnerability/bug detection, and so on.
 However, with the growing use of NCMs in sensitive applications, they have become a prime target for **security attacks**, which exploit the vulnerabilities inherent in machine learning models.
 This repository organizes the current knowledge on **Security Threats** and **Defense Strategies** for NCMs.

 ## Table of Contents